-The main program reads data from datasets 1 - 8 of the ".inp" input file (in part, by way of a call to subroutine INDAT0).
+The main program reads data from the ".inp" input file and initial conditions from the ".ics" input file.
 It uses the input data to compute (in part, by way of a call to subroutine DIMWRK) the dimensions of the various arrays that are declared in subroutine SUTRA; these dimensions are passed through COMMON blocks.
 It then passes control to subroutine SUTRA.